Trentino: Politics

-The Ladin community has one reserved seat in the provincial assembly and is thereby guaranteed political representation.

 Administration

-Due to the division of the province into the 217 municipalities (Comuni/Gemeinden), often of small or even tiny size, in the late 1970s, eleven larger units known as districts (comprensori) were introduced.
+Due to the division of the province into the 217 municipalities (comuni/Gemeinden), often of small or even tiny size, in the late 1970s, eleven larger units known as districts (comprensori) were introduced.
 The municipalities forming a district elect the council for that district.
 However, this tier of government has provoked criticism, and, in 2006, a reform created fifteen more homogeneous "Valley Communities" (comunità di valle, Talgemeinden) and one territory including the municipalities of Trento, Cimone, Aldeno and Garniga Terme (see Municipalities of Trentino).

 As of 2009, the only municipalities with a population over 20,000 were Trento, Rovereto, and Pergine Valsugana.

 Economy

-The Gross domestic product (GDP) of the region was 20.5 billion euros in 2018, accounting for 1.2% of Italy's economic output.
+The Gross domestic product (GDP) of the region was 25.5 billion euros in 2023, accounting for 1.2% of Italy's economic output.
 GDP per capita adjusted for purchasing power was 37,900 euros or 126% of the EU27 average in the same year.
 The GDP per employee was 119% of the EU average.

 Despite the overwhelmingly mountainous nature of the territory, agriculture remains important.
 Farms often join to form larger cooperatives.
 The most important produce comprises apples (50% of national production, together with South Tyrol) and other fruit, vegetables (primarily in the Val di Gresta), and grapes.
 Important especially for their quality, the latter are used for the production of dry and sparkling wines.

 In January 2008, the Edmund Mach Foundation was established to promote research, training and services in the agricultural, agri-food and environmental fields.

 The primary industries, often small and medium-sized, are concentrated in Valsugana, Vallagarina and the Adige Valleys.
 Sectors include textiles, mechanics, wood and paper productions.
 Also important is the production of hydro-electric energy.

 Tourism is the mainstay of the provincial economy.
 The main resorts include: Madonna di Campiglio, San Martino di Castrozza, Fiera di Primiero, Canazei, Moena, Cavalese, Folgaria, Folgarida-Marilleva, Riva del Garda and Levico Terme, Comano Terme and Roncegno, these last three being renowned thermal stations.

-The unemployment rate stood at 5.3% in 2020.
+The unemployment rate stood at 3.8% in 2023.